slipperfish/HaloCEVR/README.md

 ### How do I crouch?
 By default you crouch in real life.
 If you do not prefer that, change the option in the config.txt file in the VR folder, specifically set CrouchHeight = -1.0 and bind a button to crouch in the SteamVR Input menu.
 ### I wish (insert action) was bound to a different key
 Use SteamVR input settings to change your bindings to whatever you want.
 You can also search for other peoples' bindings for your controller in the bindings menu.
-You can learn how to use SteamVR input by googling or searching for videos.
+You can learn how to use SteamVR input by watching this video by HoriZon, who also has bindings available for Quest controllers: https://www.youtube.com/watch?v=rdlCu7IjbGI.
 It's useful in a bunch of games!
 ### Textures seem to pop in too much.
 Any fix?
 Try using chimera (highly recommended anyway) and create a file called chimera_preferences.txt in your Halo directory.
 In that text file, insert the following lines:
 ```